How Mandamus Can Shield Your Privacy from ICE Database Access

 Real-World Cases and Precedents

-• Case A: A local sheriff’s office was ordered to stop unauthorized database searches after a mandamus petition highlighted violations of privacy protocols.
+• Case A: A local sheriff’s office was ordered by the court to cease unauthorized database searches after a mandamus petition exposed clear breaches of established privacy protocols and procedural safeguards designed to protect individuals from unlawful surveillance.

 Steps to Take if Your Privacy is at Risk